Otters: Profile and Information

 They also carry a rock under their forearm in a pocket and use it to break open shells, making them one of the relatively limited number of animals using instruments.

 They grow to a length of 1.0 – 1.5 m (3.3 – 4.9 ft) and weigh 30 kg (66 lb).
-They were once near extinction, but they have begun to extend their reach from remnant populations in California and Alaska.
+They were once near extinction but have begun to extend their reach from remnant populations in California and Alaska.

 They depend on the layer of air trapped in their fur, as with other species of otters, which they keep on top by blowing from their mouths into the fur.
-Most of their time is spent in the sea, while other otters spend a great deal of their time on land.
+Most of their time is spent in the sea, while other otters spend much of their time on land.

-This gregarious species grows up to 1.8 m (5.9 ft ) in length, and it is more aquatic than most other otters.
+This gregarious species grows up to 1.8 m (5.9 ft ) in length and is more aquatic than most other otters.

 There are times when otters can be dangerous.
 They will actively defend the pups if humans touch their puppies.
-They can overwhelm smaller kids as well as most pets if they want to.
+They can overwhelm smaller kids and most pets if they want to.
 They bear rabies and can pass it on to individuals or pets.

 Otters are considered to be more intelligent than many other pets.
 Some people also think they’re smarter than dolphins.